 “The Government of the Republic of Zambia through its ongoing health sector reforms aim to improve health outcomes,” explains MOH on its website.
 “Through part of these reforms, Ministry of Health has developed strategies, including the National Health Strategic Plan – 2011 to 2015 – which enables us to guide priority settings and deployment of resources within the health sector.”

 Although the implementation of strategies are often promised to produce positive results, having to create the best possible outcomes – particularly when faced with increasingly high pressure situations – does require a fundamental transformation for the healthcare sector and particularly the way it is delivered and managed moving forward; for companies such as MOH, it will be vitally important to stay ahead of this curve.

-As previously mentioned, the impact of ICT has – in the past few years in particular – significantly impacted multiple areas of the society that MOH works within, and it looks set to have a very positive impact on the delivery of healthcare services.
+As previously mentioned, the impact of ICT has – in the past few years in particular – significantly impacted multiple areas of the society that Ministry of Health Zambia works within, and it looks set to have a very positive impact on the delivery of healthcare services.